XiovV/Golty/README.md

 ```

 ## Roadmap
-* Create a crawler in order to bypass YouTube API
+* Create a youtube-dl wrapper so the backend doesn't have to rely on YouTube API and to fix failed downloads
 * Create a docker image

 ## Known Issues